Corpus Christi, Texas: Colleges and universities

 Corpus Christi is home to several institutions of higher learning: Texas A&M University-Corpus Christi, Del Mar College, Saint Leo University-Corpus Christi, and numerous vocational schools, including Southern Careers Institute, South Texas Vo-Tech, Career Centers of Texas-Corpus Christi, and Vogue Cosmetology School.
 The city is also home to Stark College and Seminary (formerly known as the South Texas School of Christian Studies), located on Ward Island alongside Texas A&M-Corpus Christi.

 Texas A&M University-Corpus Christi is a component of the Texas A&M University System.
 It was formerly known as Corpus Christi State University, Texas A&I University at Corpus Christi, and the University of Corpus Christi.

 Saint Leo University-Corpus Christi Education Center is located at Corpus Christi's Naval Air Station.

 Del Mar College is a local community college designated for the entire Corpus Christi city limits.
 It began in the 1940s at a location behind Wynn Seale Jr. High School.
 The main campus began with the administration building, which was constructed after World War II on Del Mar.
 The college grew to encompass a good portion of a residential addition called Southmoreland built from the Bohemian farmlands in the late 1930s.
 Del Mar now includes a west campus located in the area of Corpus Christi that once was Cliff Maus Airport.
 Del Mar College is expanding their footprint with the unveiling of their new Southside Campus near Oso Creek.
 The new Southern branch campus will serve the recent growing Southside area.

 Southern Careers Institute offers career training at two Corpus Christi locations, primarily in the medical, business, and cosmetology fields.

-In 2015, WalletHub ranked Corpus Christi near the bottom, 138 out of 150 cities in America, for its low educational level and low-income opportunities.
 To improve literacy levels in the city, a multiyear effort has been made to promote reading through annual literacy festivals.
 Started by First Lady Laura Bush and the Texas Book Festival, a series of book festivals is held each spring.